Quick Summary

 8. Eliminate Distractions – Social media, email, and other distractions can lead to procrastination.
 During focused work periods, consider turning off notifications or using apps to block distractions.

 9. Reward Yourself for Progress – Celebrate small wins along the way.
-Give yourself a reward when you complete a part of the task or hit a milestone.
+Reward yourself when you complete a part of the task or hit a milestone.
 This helps create a positive reinforcement loop that encourages continued progress.
-All these steps will help your personality grow and in turn, help your career in the long run.
+All these steps will help your personality grow and, in turn, help your career in the long run.

 Here are some proven methods to help you stop procrastinating: